itsnold/itsnold/README.md

 # 👋 Hi, I'm Reynold Angelo C. Segundo

-A 17-year-old student, on a pursuit plan to become a **Software Engineer**.
+An 18-year-old student, on a pursuit plan to become a **Software Engineer**.
 A journey I began in 2019 starting with Lua and Python.

 ---